italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **kid**
     - Key ID used identifying the key used to sign the JWT.
 Required if ``trust_chain`` is used
   * - **trust_chain**
-    - Sequence of verified Entity Statements that validates a participant's compliance with the Federation
+    - Sequence of verified Entity Statements that validates Relying Party compliance with the Federation

 Payload